mdjkenna/GraphStateMachine/README.md

 }
 ```

-#### Implementations of IVertex

-The vertex that is added to the graph needs only to implement the `IVertex` interface.
-This means it must provide a unique string identifier for the vertex.
-The identifier has to be unique within the graph.
-Attempting to add duplicate identifiers when building the graph results in an error.
-From the perspective of graph traversal, the identifier (the `ìd` field on `IVertex`) is the only information that is used to identify a vertex.

-There is already an implementation of `IVertex` provided in the library: `Vertex`

-This is a convenience but does not have to be used.
-Any valid `IVertex` implementation can be used as a graph vertex.

-#### Adding outgoing edges

-Edges are added to the graph as directed outgoing edges from a vertex.
-The vertex an edge is coming from will already be added to the graph.
-The `to` property of an edge is the identifier of the vertex that the edge is pointing to.

-When building the graph, a vertex with the identifier referenced in the `to` property does not need to exist within the graph at the exact instant the `to` property is set.
-This allows for edges to be added to the graph in any order, as long as the vertex referenced by the `to` property exists within the graph before the graph is built (before the end of the DSL scope is reached).
-By the time the end of the graph builder scope has been reached, all vertices referenced by a `to` property should have been added to the graph, or an error is thrown.
+**Note:** Specifying transition flags is optional, and can be avoided by using: `buildGraphStateMachine` instead (in which case the no transition flags need to be set by the caller).
+If transition flags are specified via use of the `buildGraphStateMachineWithTransitionFlags`,
+an instance of the specified type _must_ be set within the functions scope or an exception will be thrown i.e. *Implementations of `IEdgeTransitionFlags` must be non-null if specified*.

 #### Traversal Types
-The `EdgeTraversalType` class is an enum used to determine how the state machine traverses the graph in certain situations.
+As mentioned previously, states are transitioned through using DFS.
-It allows the caller to select their desired behaviour in certain corner cases when traversing the graph.
+Traversal types allow the user to control what happens in certain scenarios when traversing the graph.

-There are two situations affected by the traversal type currently:
+There are two situations where behavior will vary according to the `EdgeTraversalType` that is configured in the state machine:
-- An edge is not traversed because the edge's transition handler blocked the transition,
-  but it later becomes a traversal candidate while its source vertex is still active
+- A state transition is blocked by a transition handler initially, but later becomes possible while the edges source vertex is still not fully explored (gray)
 - The graph contains cycles

 If neither of the above situations are encountered, then there is currently no difference between the traversal types.
-The available options are below:
+The available `EdgeTraversalType` options are:

-The traversal type is set using `EdgeTraversalType`
-- **RetrogradeAcyclic:** Rechecks non-visited edges of the current vertex to explore previously skipped edges.
+- **RetrogradeAcyclic:** Rechecks non-visited edges of a gray vertex to explore previously skipped edges
-- **ForwardAcyclic:** Resumes traversal from the last visited edge of the current vertex, ignoring earlier skipped edges.
+- **ForwardAcyclic:** Resumes traversal from the last visited edge of a vertex, ignoring earlier skipped edges, by tracking a "current edge index" per vertex
+- **ForwardCyclic:** Similar to `ForwardAcyclic`, but it does not ignore cycles

+##### Note on `ForwardCyclic`:
-- **ForwardCyclic:** Similar to `ForwardAcyclic`, but it does not ignore cycles.
-Note when transitioning to a gray vertex the edge index is reset to the start.
+When transitioning through a cycle the edge index for the new vertex (which is already a partially explored index in the case of a cycle) is reset to the start.
 This can cause the state machine to cycle indefinitely through states of a cyclic path.
 This can be desirable, however caution is needed.
-  Generally transition flags would need to be used to stop this behaviour from the outset, or eventually, after a delay.
+Generally transition flags would be required to stop or prevent this behaviour (if necessary) immediately or after a delay.
+Vertex state is also an option for coordinating this.

-The traversal type can be set inside: `GraphStateMachineBuilderScope` via the `setTraversalType` function.
+An `EdgeTraversalType` can be specified via the `setTraversalType` function when building the state machine, which is shown in the snippet directly below:

 ```kotlin
 buildGraphStateMachineWithTransitionFlags<TestVertex, TransitionFlagsImpl> {